3 Tips to Optimize Your Cross-Border Commerce Strategy

 2. Streamline Your Checkout Process

 Your checkout process should be smooth and simple for customers around the globe.
 Nobody should be surprised by additional fees or changes to the prices in their cart, or have to convert different types of currency on their own.
 If a new customer reaches your checkout and can’t pay with the currency they’re familiar with, or the taxes suddenly increase due to international shipping, you’ll likely lose this customer to a competitor.
-Transparency and simplicity is key for successful cross-border commerce.
+Transparency and simplicity are key for successful cross-border commerce.

 Opting for a multi-currency checkout can easily entice international customers, and selecting a few of the most popular online payment options (Visa, Mastercard, PayPal, etc.) can instantly boost conversions.
-Further streamline the process more by eliminating the need for users to create an account, and then optimize your site for mobile shoppers.
+Further, streamline the process more by eliminating the need for users to create an account, and then optimize your site for mobile shoppers.

 3. Choose a Global Delivery Partner